Child Protection Enquiries

-The plan made at the strategy discussion/meeting should reflect the requirement to convene an initial child protection conference within 15 working days of the strategy discussion at which it was decided to initiate the Section 47 Enquiry (if there was more than one strategy discussion / meeting).
+The plan made at the strategy discussion/meeting should reflect the requirement to convene an initial child protection conference within 15 working days of the strategy discussion at which it was decided to initiate the Section 47 Enquiry (if there was more than one strategy discussion/meeting).
 In exceptional circumstances, enquiries may be more complicated and may require more than one strategy discussion/meeting.
-If the strategy discussion / meeting concludes that a further strategy discussion / meeting is required, then a clear timescale should be set and be subject to regular review by the social work manager bearing in mind the safety of the child at all times.
+If the strategy discussion/meeting concludes that a further strategy discussion/meeting is required, then a clear timescale should be set and be subject to regular review by the Children's Services Manager bearing in mind the safety of the child at all times.

 Children's social care is the lead agency for Section 47 Enquiries and the children's social care manager has responsibility for authorising a Section 47 Enquiry following a strategy discussion/meeting.